pinocchio02/banglore-house-price-prediction/README.md

 5) Access the API at:
 http://127.0.0.1:5000(cpp)

-//you can use postman for seding API requests using this link
+- you can use postman for seding API requests using this link

 Running the Frontend -